Vijay Kumar Raina

-Vijay Kumar Raina is an Indian geologist and glaciologist, and author of a controversial discussion paper from India's Ministry of Environment and Forests regarding Himalayan glaciers.
+Vijay Kumar Raina (1936 – 26 July 2026) was an Indian geologist and glaciologist, and author of a controversial discussion paper from India's Ministry of Environment and Forests regarding Himalayan glaciers.
 He was formerly deputy director-general of the Geological Survey of India, and led two scientific expeditions conducted by the Indian Antarctic Program.

 Career

 In June 1958, Raina led the first Geological Survey of India expedition to the Siachen glacier.

 In the 1980s, Raina was the director general of the glaciology division at Geological Survey of India (GSI).